JannetMeow/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: XianjingLi0609@163.com
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
+Xianjing Li is a undergraduate student at Nanjing University of Science and Technology of material Science and E. Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+{style="text-align: justify;